bugzmanov/nes_ebook/src/chapter_3_2.md

 # Memory addressing modes

-In our initial implementation, the CPU receives instructions as a separate input stream, not how the things actually work.
+In our initial implementation, the CPU receives instructions as a separate input stream, this is not how the things actually work.

-NES implements typical von Neumann architecture: computer memory stores both data and the instructions that need to be executed by the machine.
+NES implements typical von Neumann architecture: both data and the instructions are stored in memory.
 The execution code is data from the CPU perspective, and any data can potentially be interpreted as an execution code.
 There is no way CPU can tell the difference.
 The only mechanism the CPU has is a **program_counter** register that keeps track of a position in the instructions stream.

  <div style="text-align:center"><img src="./images/ch3.2/image_1_von_neuman.png" width="60%"/></div>

-Let's try to sketch this out in our CPU code:
+Let's sketch this out in our CPU code:

 ```rust